-On October 23, 2018, we entered into a Sixth Amendment (the "Sixth Amendment") to our credit agreement dated as of November 15, 2010, as amended on March 15, 2011, September 21, 2012, May 16, 2013, August 7, 2014 and June 7, 2016, among UHS, as borrower, the several banks and other financial institutions from time to time parties thereto, as lenders, JPMorgan Chase Bank, N.A., as administrative agent, and the other agents party thereto (the "Senior Credit Agreement").
+On August 24, 2021, we entered into a seventh amendment to our credit agreement dated as of November 15, 2010, as amended and restated as of September 21, 2012, August 7, 2014 and October 23, 2018, among UHS, as borrower, the several banks and other financial institutions from time to time parties thereto, as lenders, and JPMorgan Chase Bank, N.A., as administrative agent, (the "Credit Agreement").
+In September, 2021, we entered into an eight amendment to our Credit Agreement which modified the definition of "Adjusted LIBO Rate".